oroinc/documentation/admin_guide/user_management/user_management_users.rst

 |

 4. In the **Assign Event To** dialog box, specify the required data.
-For help on this, see the `Add an Event for a Related Record <../../user-guide/activities/activities-add-assign-calendar-events#add-an-event-for-a-related-record>`__ section of the `Add and Assign Calendar Events <../../user-guide/activities/activities-add-assign-calendar-events>`__ guide.
+For help on this, see the **Add an Event for a Related Record** section of the :ref:`Add and Assign Calendar Events <doc-activities-events-actions-add-detailed>` guide.

 |